gurgeous/sinew/README.md

 I am pleased to announce the release of Sinew 2.0, a complete rewrite of Sinew for the modern era.
 Enhancements include:

-* Switch to HTTPParty instead of Curl.
-* Remove dependencies on Tidy and ActiveSupport.
+* Remove dependencies on active_support, curl and tidy.
+We use HTTParty now.
 * Much easier to customize requests in `.sinew` files.
 For example, setting User-Agent or Bearer tokens.
 * More operations like `post_json` or the generic `http`.
 These methods are thing wrappers around HTTParty.
 * New end-of-run report.